Fixing softflowd in Docker on Arch Linux

 I almost ditched Arch again…

 I really like Arch.
 I mean, at least I really want to like it.
 On some days, I actually do.
 Yesterday was not one of those days.
-For some testing at work (oh, hey, by the way, if you like the content on this blog and like haking on things until they work and care about writing super-performant code and don’t hate Typescript and NodeJS, you may be interested at working at Cribl with me)… where was I?… Oh, right, I was taking a look at how we can integrate with NetFlow and IPFIX data, and as a first step I wanted to set up a source that could throw appropriately formatted data at our system.
+For some testing at work (oh, hey, by the way, if you like the content on this blog and like hacking on things until they work and care about writing super-performant code and don’t hate Typescript and NodeJS, you may be interested at working at Cribl with me)… where was I?… Oh, right, I was taking a look at how we can integrate with NetFlow and IPFIX data, and as a first step I wanted to set up a source that could throw appropriately formatted data at our system.
 After some muddling around a bit, I settled on some publicly available pcap files and a Docker container running softflowd to push the data to us.

 That has the advantages of letting me switch between different NetFlow versions and I think it can also output IPFIX, and with a carefully selected pcap file I can get lots of different types of traffic to test with.